bluesky/bluesky-queueserver/docs/source/plan_annotation.rst

 Depending on whether plan annotation contains a default value for a parameter, the parameter is considered **required** or **optional**.
-Plans submitted to the queue must contain values for all required parameters and default values are used for missing optional parameters.
+Plans submitted to the queue must contain values for all required parameters.
+The default values are used for missing optional parameters.

-For each plan parameter, annotation may contain optional specification of type for values expected for this parameter.
+For each plan parameter, annotation may contain optional type specification.
 All submitted parameter values undergo type validation.
-For parameter with type annotation, validation includes matching the type of the submitted value and the expected parameter type.
+For parameter with type annotation, validation includes verification of the type of the submitted value based on specified parameter type.
 The parameters with no type annotations are treated according to the default rules:

 * Type checking always succeeds, i.e. any submitted value is accepted and passed to the plan.
 Plan execution may fail due to incorrect parameter type.